Support

 Invicti Enterprise On-Premises

-This article explains how to configure Invicti Enterprise to run scanner agents on AWS (Windows OS).
+This document explains how to configure Invicti Enterprise to run scanner agents on AWS (Windows OS).
 For Linux instructions, refer to Configuring Invicti Enterprise for Linux on Amazon Web Services (Ubuntu).
 For more information about using Cloud Providers with Invicti Enterprise, refer to Cloud Provider Settings.

 First, you need to install and configure the scanner agent on an EC2 instance and then create a machine image (AMI) to use as a base instance.